okaisx/cybersecurity-project-v1/network-design-vmware/README.md

 	- Windows Server 2022 with Active Directory will be deployed here
 	- Windows Server VM will be assigned a static IP address of 10.10.30.1
 	- Windows 11 Enterprise machine will be deployed here and joined to Active Directory domain
+   	- Other VMs may be deployed on this network at a later stage